b12io/reading-group/style-transfer.md

 # Notes
 * content reconstruction vs. style reconstruction
-* results generated on the basis of the VGG-Network, didn’t used FC layers
+* results generated on the basis of the VGG-Network, didn’t use FC layers
 * replacing max-pooling with average pooling gave slightly more appealing results
 * to perform content reconstruction, perform gradient descent on a white noise